Hydrogen: Electron energy levels

 The ground state energy level of the electron in a hydrogen atom is −13.6 electronvolts (eV), equivalent to an ultraviolet photon of roughly 91 nanometers wavelength.
 The energy levels of hydrogen are referred to by consecutive quantum numbers, with $n=1$ being the ground state.
 The hydrogen spectral series corresponds to emission of light due to transitions from higher to lower energy levels.
 Each energy level is further split by spin interactions between the electron and proton into four hyperfine levels.

 High-precision values for the hydrogen atom energy levels are required for definitions of physical constants.
 Quantum calculations have identified nine contributions to the energy levels.
 The eigenvalue from the Dirac equation is the largest contribution.
 Other terms include relativistic recoil, the self-energy, and the vacuum polarization terms.

+Nomenclature

+The standards organization for chemical names, IUPAC, gives general names when the context assumes natural isotope abundance or ignores the isotope.
+These general names are hydrogen for the neutral atom, hydron for the cation, H^{+}, hydride for the anion, and H^{-}.
+The name proton is often used for the positively charged cation, but this is strictly correct only for the cation of the dominant isotope ^{1}H.